kisu-bot/guide/README.md

 # 🩶 Kisu Bot

 **Kisu** is a Discord utility and helper bot for Nairi.
-Get notified when your favorite series spawn and easily calculate wishlist totals!
+Calculates wishlist totals, generates collection filter strings, and more!

 ## 🌟 What Does Kisu Do?